amabdulr/CNWG/ReviewYourChunks.md

 ---
 ### Short Description Rules
    - If `<shortdesc>` is missing entirely, output: **"❌ No `<shortdesc>` found."**
-  -  Short description should be 1–2 sentences (20–50 words) with "This table lists…”.
+  -  Short description should be 1–2 sentences (20–50 words) and begins with an action verb such as "Lists…”.
 Example:  This section lists..

 ---